sbal2911/Handson-L8-Spark-SQL_Streaming/README.md

 # Ride Sharing Analytics Using Spark Streaming and Spark SQL.
 ---
+**About:** This project implements a real-time ride-sharing analytics pipeline using Apache Spark Structured Streaming and Spark SQL.
+Simulated ride data is streamed over a socket, ingested, parsed, and processed in real-time to perform aggregations and time-based trend analysis.
+The pipeline demonstrates ingestion, driver-level earnings analysis, and windowed fare trend computation, with results written to CSV files for each task.

+---

 ## **Prerequisites**
 Before starting the assignment, ensure you have the following software installed and properly configured on your machine:
 1. **Python 3.x**: